danchitnis/simple-slider/README.md

 # simple-slider

-A simple slider based on vanilla HTML, CSS and JS with no dependencies.
+A simple range slider based on vanilla HTML, CSS and JS with no dependencies.

 # Example